lelandwilliams/CausalPowerAnalysis/README.md

    The form of the name is 'dirx' for x is the index above.
    This directory will contain the job output.
    Using multiple directories allowed for running multiple directories at the whim of the supercomputer's
-   scheduler, allowed for finer grained monitoring of job completion, and gave a place to seperate java config files..
+   scheduler, allowed for finer grained monitoring of job completion, and gave a place to seperate java config files.

 ## Explanation
 We found that creating the graphs that satisfy our conditions (no incoming variance > 0.9) could be time consuming,